Best child bike seats 2025: tested and rated by parents

 Reasons to avoid

 The Shotgun Pro is a mountain bike seat for kids aged 2-5 years old.
-It’s front mounted with footrests and an optional handlebar.
-It fits to your bike via a bar which spans between your seat post and stem meaning there’s no frame contact, making it suitable for carbon frames and wider e-bikes.
+It’s front-mounted with footrests and an optional handlebar.
+It fits to your bike via a bar which spans between your seat post and stem, meaning there’s no frame contact, making it suitable for carbon frames and wider e-bikes.

-Foot rests and the saddle are fully adjustable to get your child in a comfortable position up front whilst allowing you room to pedal.
-To help us get the position right we roughly replicated our tester’s scoot bike set up.
+To help us get the position right, I roughly replicated our toddler's balance bike setup.
 This range of adjustability is unique to the Shotgun.
-On the downside it means the seat is slightly higher than the simpler Mac Ride so your passenger’s head is more likely to get in the way of you seeing ahead.
+On the downside, it means the seat is slightly higher than the simpler Mac Ride, so your passenger’s head is more likely to obstruct your view ahead.

-Similarly priced to the Mac Ride this is one of the more expensive seats available but the value of sharing a love of riding with your child makes it worth every penny.
+Similarly priced to the Mac Ride, this is one of the more expensive seats available, but the value of sharing a love of riding with your child makes it worth every penny.

 Best for off-road

-2. Mac Ride Child Bike Seat
+5. Mac Ride Child Bike Seat

 Specifications